 The purpose of CAMentrepreneurs is to support business and social entrepreneurship among Cambridge University alumni, current students and others.
 CAMentrepreneurs is global since its launch in 2016 we have had meetups in Dubai, Edinburgh, Glasgow, London New York, Sydney and Warsaw.
 The group is officially recognised by Cambridge University Alumni Association.

-Our webpage is here – we also have a Facebook Group a Facebook Page and a Linkedin Group.
+As well as our website, we also have a Facebook Group, a Facebook Page and a Linkedin Group.
 We have launched our own private social network on Mighty Networks – currently in beta.
 We aim to bring together positive minded alumni and others who want to work together on a voluntary basis to support enterprise, whether as entrepreneurs, investors, students or service providers.
 Non-Cambridge students and graduates are welcome as guests of those who are.

 If you want to help with CAMentrepreneurs events in Cambridge or elsewhere, please fill in this form.
 Also, those reading this post want to make short community announcements at our events, just let us know post-registration.